sophietenhoor/book/book/matrixmethod/__init__.md

 # `__init__.py`

 ::::::{attention}
 This page shows a preview of the `matrixmethod` package.
-Please fork and clone the assignment to work on it locally from [GitHub](https://github.com/CIEM5000-2025/practice-assignments)
+Please fork and clone the practice assignments to work on it locally from [GitHub](https://github.com/CIEM5000-2025/practice-assignments)
 ::::::